davidahmann/relia_oss/docs/philosophy.md

+---
+title: "The Relia Philosophy: Shift Left FinOps"
+description: "Why we built Relia.
+Moving cost awareness to the Pull Request to prevent bill shock and empower engineers."
+keywords: shift left finops, cloud cost philosophy, devops cost culture
+---

-# The Philosophy of Relia: Shift Left FinOps
+# The Relia Philosophy: Shift Left FinOps

 Relia was built on three core beliefs about the future of cloud engineering.